 - Chocolate, garlic, and peppermint

 If lifestyle changes are not effective at managing GERD symptoms, additional treatment options may include:

 - Medications.
 Over-the-counter antacids help relieve heartburn.
 Prescription medications including H2 blockers or proton pump inhibitors reduce the production of stomach acid.

 - Surgery.
 Fundoplication is the most common surgical procedure for GERD.
-Several types of fundoplication are available to prevent acid reflux, reinforce the LES and repair related problems such as hiatal hernia.
+Several types of fundoplication are available to prevent acid reflux, reinforce the LES, and repair related problems such as hiatal hernia, which can cause GERD.